 - The Chairperson helps to organise meetings and usually runs meetings. - The Secretary lets people know when and where meetings will be held and takes minutes.
-(See page 630 Taking minutes) - The Treasurer keeps a record of all the money that comes into the organisation and all the money that the organisation spends.
+(See pg 1000: Taking minutes) - The Treasurer keeps a record of all the money that comes into the organisation and all the money that the organisation spends.
 The treasurer must ensure that income and expenses are in line with budgets.
-He or she must keep committee members informed about the organisation's finances and is also responsible for fund-raising.
+They must keep committee members informed about the organisation's finances and is also responsible for fundraising.

-Sub-committees - These are small committees which are accountable to the management committee.
-For example fundraising sub-committee, project sub-committee, and so on.
+Sub-committees - These are small committees that are accountable to the management committee.
+For example; fundraising sub-committee, project sub-committee, and so on.

-Portfolios - individuals are usually given specific portfolios that they take responsibility for, for example newsletter editor, press liaison person, public relations.
+Portfolios - individuals are usually given specific portfolios that they take responsibility for, for example, newsletter editor, press liaison person, and public relations.